fleetdm/fleet/docs/Contributing/Audit-logs.md

 Generated when a host is enrolled in Fleet's MDM.

 This activity contains the following fields:
+- "host_id": ID of the host.
+- "host_uuid": UUID of the host.
 - "host_serial": Serial number of the host.
 - "host_display_name": Display name of the host.
 - "installed_from_dep": Whether the host was enrolled via DEP.